SolidBench/rdf-dataset-fragmenter.js/README.md

 A fragmentation strategy that ignore quads based on a probability.
 `generationProbability` is the probability for the quad to be handled by the `strategy`.
 The `strategy` must be a `FragmentationStrategyStreamAdapter`.
-When `partitionByResourceType` is the stategy will skip resource type of a container instead of working triple by triple.
+When `partitionByResourceType` is `true` the stategy will skip resource type of a container instead of working triple by triple.
+For reproducibility a seed *can* be provided using the parameter `randomSeed`.

 ```json
 {